maikdrop/ConnectFour/README.md

 ## 3. Network

 <p align="justify">Network requests are used to fetch possible game configurations from a local backend, which was created with Spring Boot.
 The configurations consist of default player names and color combinations.
 Screenshot 3 illustrates the list of the fetched and displayed colors.
-The default player names aren`t used in this list.
+The default player names aren't used in this list.
 Instead, the current player names will be used to reflect the possible colors.
-The checkmark on the right side shows the current selection.</p>
+The checkmark on the right side shows the current selection.
+The configuration list can always be refreshed with the refresh button on the right side of the navigation bar and will be stored in the User Defaults.
+If the backend isn't available or there is no network connection, the stored list will be displayed.</p>
 <br/>

 <figure>